-As a mother of three teens and a tween, I can vouch for the fact that the teen years are times of sudden conflict over unexpected topics.
-But they don’t have to be times that conclude with civility lying bleeding in the gutter.
-Civility, the practice of treating others with kindness and respect, is foundational to society, and even more so to the Christian home.
+As a mother of three teens and a tween, I can vouch for the teen years as times of sudden conflict over unexpected topics.
+But these episodes don't have to conclude with civility lying bleeding in the gutter.
+Civility, the practice of treating others with kindness and respect, is foundational to society and the Christian home.
 Why?
 Because it lives out the Great Command.
-When Christ admonished us to love our neighbors as ourselves he pointed us not toward fair treatment of others, but toward preferential treatment: We want others to treat us better than we deserve.
-We should treat others that way.
-However, as parents we sometimes forget that our children are our neighbors.
-And the end result is the scene I witnessed between Kevin and his mother, the result of a home where civility has gone missing.
+When Christ admonished us to love our neighbors as ourselves he pointed us toward not just fair but preferentialtreatment of others.
+We want others to treat us better than we deserve.
+So we should treat others that way.
+However, as parents we sometimes forget to regard our children as our neighbors.
+And we end up like Kevin and his mother.

-Our culture wants us to believe that civility cannot survive the teen years, that we should resign ourselves to exchanges like the one I heard.
-Hence, the oft-repeated knowing phrase “Just wait until they’re teenagers.”
-But this is precisely the problem: too many of us wait until our children are teenagers to realize the importance of civility, understanding its value only as we watch it walk out the door.
+We tell each other to expect such uncivil exchanges during the teen years.
+What parent of small children hasn't been warned, "Just wait until they're teenagers"?
+But this is precisely the problem: too many parents wait until the teenage years to realize the importance of civility, understanding its value only as we watch it walk out the door.

-Many of us have wrongly defined our homes as places where parents are to be respected rather than as places where everyone is to be respected.
-Children do not hold equal authority in the home but they do hold equal personhood, equal dignity.
-They are image-bearers of God, every bit as much as their mothers and fathers.
-As such, they deserve kind words, level tone, neutral body language.
+Many of us have wrongly defined our homes as places where parents should be respected instead of places where everyone should be respected.
+Children do not hold equal authority in the home, but they do hold equal personhood and dignity.
+They bear the image of God every bit as much as their mothers and fathers.
+As such, they deserve kind words, level tone, and neutral body language.
 Even when they disobey.
-A child who is consistently treated with respect is far more likely to treat her parents with respect, no matter what her stage of life.
+Children consistently treated with respect are far more likely to treat their parents with respect, no matter their stage of life.

 Parents of young children, look toward the adolescent years by asking yourself some critical questions now:

 Parents of uncivil adolescents, ask yourself the same questions.
 It is never too late to start doing the right thing.
-You may not be able to rein in your adolescent’s incivility, but you will begin to obediently model preferential love toward him and to live at peace with him as far as it is possible with you.
+You may not be able to rein in your adolescent's incivility, but you will begin to obediently model preferential love toward him and to live at peace with him as far as it is possible.

 ReplyDelete